 - Current Year: Redshirt Senior

-At 6’2″, 320 pounds, Ekiyor is a shorter lineman, but he has an incredibly strong, dense frame with good proportional length.
+At 6’2″ and around 314 pounds, Ekiyor is a shorter lineman, but he has an incredibly strong, dense frame with great proportional length.
 While he’s not an elite athlete, he does have solid short-area explosiveness.
 He covers ground quickly off the snap.
 It’s evident in many situations, especially when he has to roam left as a puller.
 He’s shown he can quickly get outside the 1-technique and seal him off.

 With his linear burst, Ekiyor can surge into defenders and drive open gaps.
 He also has enough mobility to get out in space and track down linebackers, clearing open lanes.
 The Alabama G shows good initial lateral burst when entering reps as a puller, and he has decent range as a pulling blocker.
 Moreover, Ekiyor has shown he can redirect momentum and wall off rushers with his wide frame.